Digital Learning Team

 Phone: (414) 288-1470

-Janna Wrench is an Instructional Designer for the Center for Teaching and Learning at Marquette University.
+Janna Wrench is an Instructional Designer for the Department of Digital Learning at Marquette University.
 She enjoys working with faculty one-on-one to develop their courses in multiple modalities to free up the learning experience.
 Taking the traditional course and exploring new ways of authentic learning and assessment, Janna works with faculty to reimagine their courses for the best possible outcomes for the learners utilizing instructional technology.